Date: 12 May 2014. After Easter (pot luck idea)

 The men were "wow" and "that's

-delicious" whereas the women all said "you saw that on Pinterest
+the women said "you saw that on Pinterest

 didn't you?"